 - if a CSI-ReportConfig is configured with codebookType set to 'typeI-SinglePanel' and the corresponding CSI-RS Resource Set for channel measurement is configured with two Resource Groups and N Resource Pairs, OCPU=X⋅N+M, where X is the number of CPUs occupied by a pair of CMRs subject to mTRP-CSI-numCPU-r17 and M is defined in clause 5.2.1.4.2,

-- if a CSI-ReportConfig contains a list of L sub-configurations provided by the higher layer parameter csi-ReportSubConfigToAddModList,
+- if a CSI-ReportConfig contains a list of LR sub-configurations provided by the higher layer parameter csi-ReportSubConfigToAddModList,

-- OCPU=i=1 LKsi for periodic CSI reporting, where Ksi is the total number of CSI-RS resources in the CSI-RS resource set for channel measurement corresponding to the i-th sub-configuration.
+- OCPU=i=1 LRKsi for periodic CSI reporting, where Ksi is the total number of CSI-RS resources in the CSI-RS resource set for channel measurement corresponding to the i-th sub-configuration.

-- OCPU=i=1NKsi for aperiodic and semi-persistent CSI reporting, where Ksi is the total number of CSI-RS resources in the CSI-RS resource set for channel measurement corresponding to the i-th sub-configuration, and where the i-th sub-configuration is from N indicated sub-configurations out of L sub-configurations contained in a CSI-ReportConfig, where N≤L and N≥1.
+- OCPU=i=1NRKsi for aperiodic and semi-persistent CSI reporting, where Ksi is the total number of CSI-RS resources in the CSI-RS resource set for channel measurement corresponding to the i-th sub-configuration, and where the i-th sub-configuration is from NR indicated sub-configurations out of LR sub-configurations contained in a CSI-ReportConfig, where NR≤LR and NR≥1.

 - if a CSI-ReportConfig is configured with the higher layer parameter reportQuantity set to 'cri-RI-PMI-CQI', codebookType set to 'typeII-CJT-r18' or 'typeII-CJT-PortSelection-r18' and the corresponding NZP-CSI-RS-ResourceSet for channel measurement is configured with 1<NTRP≤4 resources, OCPU=ceil(X⋅NTRP), where X∈{1, 1.5, 2} is reported by UE capability indication,